-Invisible scripts are truths so ubiquitous and deeply embedded in society that we don’t even realise they’re guiding our attitudes and behaviour.
+Invisible scripts are truths so ubiquitous and deeply embedded in society that we don’t even realise they guide our attitudes and behaviour.
+These beliefs have been passed down from generation to generation.
+They usually go unquestioned, yet they shape our attitudes and behaviours around money.
 Like water to a fish, they surround us even if we don’t know it.

 Everyone has invisible scripts about money

-This is a topic that doesn’t get discussed often.
-Mostly because invisible scripts are revealing.
-And the things they reveal might be some tough pills to swallow.
+Invisible scripts are a topic that doesn’t get discussed often.
+It is mostly because invisible scripts are revealing, and the things they reveal might be tough pills to swallow.

-Do any of these invisible scripts resonate with you?
+Do any of the following invisible scripts below resonate with you?

 This is a really common invisible script, and it’s a problem because it’s so self-defeating.
 If you don’t think you’re good with money, the game is over before it even begins.